COVID-19 Travel Restrictions and Exceptions

 Additionally, the U.S. Embassy in Zimbabwe has resumed limited processing of visas that are eligible for a waiver of the in-person interview requirement.

 In order to qualify for a waiver of the in-person interview, the following must be true:

-- I have a previous U.S. visa in the same class as the visa for which I wish to apply.
+- I have a previous U.S. visa in the same class as the visa I am renewing.

-- My visa has been expired for less than 24 months.
+- The visa I am renewing has been expired for less than 24 months.

-- My most recent visa, in the same class for which I am applying, was not lost, stolen, or cancelled.
+- The visa I am renewing was not lost, stolen, or cancelled.

-- If I am applying for an F visa, I am continuing as student at same school or major for which my previous visa was issued.
+- If I am applying for an F visa, I am continuing as student at the same school or in the same major for which my previous visa was issued.